Last Updated on

 Driving a Jeep off-road in the Desert

 I have to deviate a little from my story – and from what many of you will be able to consider when planning a trip out west.
-I’m extraordinarily grateful for the skills and experience that American Dirk and I accumulated in taking our Jeeps off-road, for without that, we would never have been able to witness many of the things we did on this trip.
+I’m extraordinarily grateful for the skills and experience that American Dirk and I accumulated in taking our Jeeps off-road.
+Without those skills, we would never have been able to witness many of the things we did on this trip.
 Many of the trails are only accessible to 4WD vehicles in the hands of knowledgeable operators, and are NOT recommended for those without experience.

-Fortunately, there is still a TON for you to see via the ordinary paved-road experience, way more than most people could ever imagine.
+Fortunately, there is still a TON for you to see near Las Vegas via the ordinary paved-road experience, way more than most people could ever imagine.
+If you’re feeling extra adventurous, there is also plenty of space for wild camping in the desert.

 - Burned out shell of a car we found in Red Rock Canyon State Park.